tegarajipangestu/kubernetes-operator/docs/usage.md

 ### Managing Policies

+Policies can be either created through the Helm chart or they can be auto-generated from Service annotation definitions.

+#### Helm

 Simply add policies under `ingress.policies`, for example:
 1. Add the following configuration in your `values.yaml` file.
 ```yaml